Archive Are there Safe Social Media for Kids?

 Monitor Your Child’s Social Media Activity

-We suggest joining the social media that your child uses to monitor their activities.
+To keep your kid safe, we suggest joining the social media that your child uses to monitor their online activities.
 Add them as a friend or follower to see the content they share.
 If you don’t want or can’t join social media, at least review your child’s privacy settings to make sure everything is in place.

 Control Your Child’s Social Media Use